-In honor of Patrick Stewart's birthday, I figured it's time to cast my eye to one of the most influential science-fiction shows of all time.
-Star Trek is a powerhouse, with 12 movies and six TV series to date - totalling a whopping 726 episodes across 30 seasons!
-Although every series and movie has had a rich cast, in truth no starship is greater than its captain.
+Let's face it, Star Trek is one of the most powerful franchises of all time - spanning 12 movies and six TV series to date, totalling a whopping 726 episodes across 30 seasons!
+With Star Trek: Discovery on the way, the franchise is only set to grow.
+But although every series and movie has had a rich cast, in truth no starship is greater than its captain.
 So without further ado, here's my ranking of the top Star Trek captains!

 Scott Bakula's Captain Archer may have been the first Captain of the U.S.S.
 Enterprise, but for me he's also the least effective.
 The truth is that Archer was dealing with a very different world to any of his successors; he was the pioneer, leading the way and with less than half a clue what to do on any given occasion.
 Where Jean-Luc Picard could ask the computer to identify an alien vessel, Archer could just look on in wonder.
 Where James T. Kirk could be confident in his military superiority, Archer would be vaguely wondering whether or not his starship could survive.
 It gave the character a sense of hesitancy than undermined his command.

 Entertainingly enough, Star Trek: Enterprise is the one series not wiped out of continuity by 2009's Star Trek - the reboot happened well after the events of Enterprise!
 With increased life-expectancy in the Federation, Archer aged to well over 100, and became an Admiral.
 Sadly, his prized Beagle was an unfortunate victim of a transporter experiment conducted by one Montgomery Scott...